Student LunchBox Celebrates a Milestone of Great Partnerships

 Within a day of learning about this opportunity, SLB contacted numerous organizations to distribute the foods to and successfully established relations with the Associated Students, Inc. (ASI) Beach Pantry at California State University, Long Beach (CSULB), The Women’s Research and Resource Center (WRRC) at California State University Northridge (CSUN).
 “The first week was extremely challenging, as we received the gleaning opportunity on short notice and immediately began reaching out to college pantries to coordinate the distribution, but we did it,” added Mr. Nurijanyan.

-The ASI Beach Pantry at CSULB was very excited to incorporate fresh produce into their food pantry and has managed to open their doors on Sundays to receive the goods rescued from the farmers market.
-“The leaders of these organizations went above and beyond, coordinating between each other to welcome us to the campus and keep the produce fresh in refrigeration so students may pick up the following days,” Mr. Nurijanyan explained.
+The ASI Beach Pantry at CSULB was very excited to incorporate fresh produce into their food pantry and has managed to open its doors on Sundays to receive the goods rescued from the farmer's market.
+“The leaders of these organizations went above and beyond, coordinating with each other to welcome us to the campus and keep the produce fresh in refrigeration so students may pick up the following days,” Mr. Nurijanyan explained.

 After a few deliveries to colleges accepting SLB’s distributions, promising relations and new partnerships were established.
 Shortly after, students began noticing the ongoing, coordinated distribution of fresh produce and now look forward to it.
 “We had great success.
 Our partners sent us phenomenal pictures showing the food distribution following our delivery.
-They even sent us pictures of meals the students prepared with the food we delivered to the pantries,” comments Marco Gonzalez, Treasurer, and Co-Founder of Student LunchBox.
-It was an emotional experience when Iraida Venegas, University Student Union Assistant Director, Services, and Christina Limon, ASI Beach Pantry Coordinator at CSULB shared with SLB pictures with the students’ shout-outs to SLB and ASI Beach Pantry.
+They even sent us pictures of meals the students prepared with the food we delivered to the pantries,” comments Marco Gonzalez, Treasurer of Student LunchBox.
+It was an emotional experience when Iraida Venegas, University Student Union Assistant Director, and Christina Limon, ASI Beach Pantry Coordinator at CSULB shared pictures with the students’ shout-outs to SLB and ASI Beach Pantry.

 Shira Brown, the director at WRRC at CSUN created a small farmer’s market outside of the center where she served all her students with the foods SLB delivered.
 “The work she has put into our shared efforts is simply incredible.
 You have to see the pictures of the small farmers’ market-style event she put together.
 It is such a rewarding feeling when you see how the work SLB does truly pays off!” adds Mr. Gonzalez.